 Oklahoma has one of the oldest comprehensive trust acts in the country, dating back to 1941.
 The state takes a practical approach to trust administration: reporting is on demand rather than mandatory, and the law includes a unique "deemed approval" mechanism that gives trustees a clear way to protect themselves from future claims.
-Oklahoma has not adopted the Uniform Trust Code, though legislation has been introduced that could change this in the future.
-Oklahoma's trust laws are found in 60 O.S.
-Sections 175.1 and following.
+Oklahoma enacted the Uniform Trust Code via HB 1850, effective November 1, 2025, codified at 60 O.S.
+Sections 1601.1 et seq.
+For trusts created on or after that date, the UTC framework governs.
+Trusts created before November 1, 2025 remain governed by the older Oklahoma Trust Act (OTA), found at 60 O.S.
+Sections 175.1 et seq.
+Both frameworks now coexist.

 This guide applies to both revocable and irrevocable trusts in Oklahoma.